alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       These are the Sky Light Modes and how they work:

       1. Capture Based - The sky light will generate a cubemap by capturing the sky.
-By default, this method uses the real time capture option.
-If real time capture isn't necessary for your project, you can disable the real time capture from the Capture Based Sky Light category.
-Note that Real Time Capture is not supported by all platforms, and is incompatible with Volumetric Fog without Lumen.
+By default, this method uses the real time capture option, which UDS exposes to a setting in the Sky Light category.

       2. Custom Cubemap - A simple static cubemap texture, set using the Sky Light Cubemap option below.